 Carers Link are committed to providing quality, culturally appropriate care services that are tailored to each individual’s specific needs.
-Our staff respect the rights of our clients at all times, and aim to fulfill our clients needs and help achieve their goals in the least restrictive way.
+Our staff respect the rights of our customers at all times, and aim to fulfill their needs and help achieve their goals in the least restrictive way.

 Carers Link is committed to upholding the human and legal rights of its clients.
-Should a client require support in exercising those rights or having their voice heard, they are encouraged to make contact with their coordinator.
-Carers Link can provide information, referral and support to any client who feels unfairly treated or unsafe.
+Should a customer require support in exercising those rights or having their voice heard, they are encouraged to make contact with their Coordinator.
+Carers Link can provide information, referral and support to any customer who feels unfairly treated or unsafe.

-Carers Link clients can be assured of accessing a fair and safe service in accordance with our client service agreements, and below is a list of our clients rights and responsibilities.
+Carers Link customers can be assured of accessing a fair and safe service in accordance with our service agreements, and below is a list of our clients rights and responsibilities.

 If you have any particular cultural or personal requirements, please don’t hesitate to discuss these with us.

 - Be treated equally regardless of age, gender, race, religion, ethnicity or disability;

 - Social justice, to be treated in a fair, dignified and respectful manner;

 - Human rights and freedom of abuse and neglect;

 - Empowerment, decision making and choice;

 - Quality services, appropriate to their needs and age;